dovidbaum/summer_2018_website/README.md

 Contact:
 office@mdbootstrap.com

-##Bugs and Improvements to be had
+## Bugs and Improvements to be had
-• Frogger needs to be fixed for mobile screens
+* Frogger needs to be fixed for mobile screens.
-• Shortest path Randomize button reloads the entire page, have it just reload the Canvas
+* Shortest path Randomize button reloads the entire page, have it just reload the Canvas.
-• Frogger page style is overridden and therefore not consistent with the rest of the website
+* Frogger page style is overridden and therefore not consistent with the rest of the website.
-• Playlist app barely works on mobile
+* Playlist app barely works on mobile.
-• Playlist app needs to be taken to the next level as I get more familiar with with React
+* Playlist app needs to be taken to the next level as I get more familiar with with React.
-    • List all songs in a playlist but in a scrollbox
+    * List all songs in a playlist but in a scrollbar.
-• Implement about page
+* Implement about page.
-• Post personaldrawings on Drawing page
+* Post personaldrawings on Drawing page.